a

 • Property included in capital cost allowance Class 14.1, such as milk and egg quotas or fishing licences.

-What properties are not exempt from capital gains tax in Ontario?
+What properties are not exempt from capital gains tax?

 Now that you know principal residences, along with farms and fishing properties, are exempt from capital gains tax in Canada, it’s time to consider which properties are not exempt from this hefty tax burden.
 According to the CRA, real estate assets subject to capital gains tax in Canada include any buildings, land, and homes, whether used for business or residential purposes, so long as they are not designated as a principal residence.
 Examples of properties subject to capital gains tax include cottages (if you have a principal residence elsewhere in the province) and investment properties purchased to generate rental income.